Phate6660/bcalc/README.md

 ## Testing

-There is a script provided (`test`) which will test the calculator to make sure it's functioning properly.
+There is a script provided (`test`),<br>
+which will test the calculator to make sure it's functioning properly.

 Example output: